 Creating a review under the Imperial College license

 When creating a new review, ensure you choose the Imperial College institutional licence.

 Even if you had a personal Covidence account previously, you can now use the College licence.

 Covidence offers short video tutorials in their Knowledge Baseto help you get started with your review.
 See Getting Started with Covidence and Main Steps in Covidence.

-You can easily access support and help guides within Covidence by clicking the question mark in the upper right hand corner of the screen.
+You can easily access support and help guides within Covidence by clicking the 'Need help?' button in the lower right hand corner of the screen.